unlight/awesome-stars/README.md

 - [globrex](https://github.com/terkelg/globrex) - Glob to regular expression with support for extended globs.
 - [node-ignore](https://github.com/kaelzhang/node-ignore) - 🔍 node-ignore is the manager and filter for .gitignore rules, the one used by eslint, prettier and many others.
 - [notare](https://github.com/jasnell/notare) -
-- [putout](https://github.com/coderaiser/putout) - pluggable and configurable code transformer with built-in eslint, babel plugins and jscodeshift codemods support for js, jsx typescript and flow files
+- [putout](https://github.com/coderaiser/putout) - 🗜  Pluggable and configurable code transformer with built-in eslint, babel plugins and jscodeshift codemods support for js, jsx typescript and flow files
 - [react-frontload](https://github.com/davnicwil/react-frontload) - Async data loading for React components, on client & server
 - [redux-saga-router](https://github.com/jfairbank/redux-saga-router) - A router for Redux Saga
 - [tracer](https://github.com/baryon/tracer) - A powerful and customizable logging library for node.js